 The 2024 Term Loan has certain financial covenants which are tested on a quarterly basis.
-The covenants include a requirement for the Company to have a minimum cash balance of \$40.0 million and a minimum Consolidated EBITDA (as such term is defined in the 2024 Term Loan agreement dated as of March 27, 2024) based on the applicable quarter.
-The Company was in compliance with all covenants at June 30, 2024.
+The covenants include a requirement for the Company to maintain a minimum cash balance of \$40.0 million as of the last day of any fiscal quarter (or subject to certain conditions an average cash balance of \$40.0 million based on the average cash balance as of the last day of each week during a fiscal quarter) and a minimum Consolidated EBITDA (as such term is defined in the 2024 Term Loan agreement dated as of March 27, 2024) based on the applicable quarter.
+The Company was in compliance with all covenants at September 30, 2024.

 In addition, the 2024 Term Loan contains mandatory prepayment events, affirmative and negative covenants and events of default customary for a transaction of this type.
 The covenants, among other things, restrict additional indebtedness, liens, mergers or certain fundamental changes, asset dispositions, dividends and other restricted payments, transactions with affiliates, loans and investments and other matters customarily restricted in agreements of this type, all subject to certain exceptions.
-In addition, the Company is required to file an ATM Shelf Registration (as defined in the 2024 Term Loan agreement) with the SEC.
-In the event of a default in the minimum Consolidated EBITDA covenant, the Company is required to utilize the ATM Equity Program (as defined in the 2024 Term Loan agreement) to sell common stock and use the proceeds to cure the event of default in the minimum Consolidated EBITDA covenant.
+In addition, the Company filed an ATM Shelf Registration (as defined in the 2024 Term Loan agreement) with the SEC in the third quarter of 2024.
+In the event of a default in the minimum Consolidated EBITDA (as defined in the 2024 Term Loan agreement) covenant, the Company is required to utilize the ATM Equity Program (as defined in the 2024 Term Loan agreement) to sell common stock and use the proceeds to cure the event of default in the minimum Consolidated EBITDA covenant.
+Additionally, the Company may use the ATM Equity Program to maintain the \$40.0 million minimum cash balance requirement in the 2024 Term Loan.